YinYang117/Career-Quest-Instructor-Guide/week-45.md

 ## Tuesday

+On Canvas, there's only ReCap Accademy, no reading, no links

+#### Older Notes:

 - [AI lecture part 2: Security and ethics](https://docs.google.com/presentation/d/1q7XCiGbwlIUSHBuDTk0_bb4vrhUFUSdYz3XRMSrQnq8/edit?pli=1#slide=id.g20a5ff4faf7_0_0)
     - discuss how chatgpt and a lot of these companies trained their code on open source material which has led to litigation
     - "Imaging you made some cool code and shared it for everyone for free, but then these massive companies like google and amazon which are the main ones that can afford to keep an LLM, decide to train their model on your free code and then they make a profit of it."